jkjung-avt/jkjung-avt.github.io/_posts/2018-04-14-keras-tutorial.md

 Quick link to my GitHub code: [https://github.com/jkjung-avt/keras-cats-dogs-tutorial](https://github.com/jkjung-avt/keras-cats-dogs-tutorial)

 Recently I started to learn [Keras](https://keras.io/).
-Overall I found Keras did live up up to its fame.
-It is quite user friendly and easy to learn, while also being extensible for handling more recent and advanced deep learning tasks.
+Overall I found Keras did live up to its fame.
+It is quite user-friendly and easy to learn, while also being extensible for handling more recent and advanced deep learning tasks.

 While there are many good examples online to get you started tackling image classification tasks using Keras, most of them are lacking in terms of how to take advantage of Keras' built-in image augmentation functionalities to achieve best classification accuracy.
 Nonetheless, the following article on 'The Keras Blog' serves as a good starting point in that direction.